'Is it bad that I'm feeling weird about trying to feel good about myself?'

 Q&A

+What is your favourite book?
 Love by an illustrator called Vanni.
 It was published in the 60s, so the story has dated, but the form of the book is delightfully interactive and playful, the illustrations are so pure and expressive, and every page is a surprise.
 I love when books make the most of the fact that they are books.

-To be truly radical is to make hope possible, rather than despair convincing.
+What is your favourite quote?
+To be truly radical is to make hope possible, rather than despair convincing. - Raymond Williams